 Think about that in reverse, and then try pontificating about controlling Russian ambitions.
 Nevertheless, this is what we like to call ‘the balance of terror.’

 We don’t like Russians for protecting their borders by annexing the Crimea, (2014) although it’s okay for them to invest in our bankrupt football teams.
-Tomorrow they will be friends again because it will be politically expedient for us to welcome them.
+Politicians in the West are terminally addicted to cold war politics.

 We will never use nuclear weapons, well … maybe

 A modern thermonuclear war is full of chilling uncertainties.
-One of them is, any first strike carries with it disastrous failure issuing from partial success.
+A first strike carries with it disastrous failure issuing from partial success.
 The chance of a first strike going awry are so great decision makers shy from taking it.

 Hanging around on high alert duty costs a lot of money.
 But to keep your population in fear so they remain compliant to your aggressive foreign policy you must whip up tension constantly; advocate we remain on guard continuously if we are to react quickly.
 Thus, we argue for costly submarines patrolling the oceans ready to fire nukes on command.